- Getting the complete buy in from all stake holders for the migration from one DCS manufacturer to a newer better solution

 To help reduce project timescales and costs, existing I/O modules were retained.

-Through the flexibility of the system, DAI built several features into the changeover strategy to help keep the risk of operational disruption to a minimum.
+Through the flexibility of the system, Dematic built several features into the changeover strategy to help keep the risk of operational disruption to a minimum.

 In addition new functionality was introduced to make things work better and more efficiently than they had before.

 Within 3 months of the migration, tangible benefits were obvious from the new system.
 Among other things, there were clear improvements in furnace regulation and consequently a reduction in maintenance time.
 Other benefits included a very operator friendly solution.

 The DCS is used across the entire process, from regulating the temperature in the Energy Recovery Plant (ERP) that is annually incinerating more then 22,000 tonnes of waste, through to ensuring the temperature and pressure levels are correct as the water is pumped around Lerwick.

 “We are very happy.
 There is no doubt that it works a lot more smoothly.” commented Neville Martin, District Heating Manager for SHEaP.